caraclarke/star-wars-connections/README.md

 - JavaScript/jQuery

 ##Plans
-As this project continues I plan on adding information about films, starships and species.
+As this project continues I plan on adding connections between pages.